Berea-College-CSC-226/p01-main/Project Requirements.md

 1. Final version of your code:
     - Clean up code.
 Ensure it follows our coding standards.
-    - Remove non-working code.
+    - Remove any non-working code.
-    - Comment out any print statements or other debugging code.
+    - Comment out any print statements or other scaffolding.
     - Clean up docstrings and comments.
 2. Final, fully completed version of your README.md
     - All sample text/instructions below headings replaced with your own writing.